zeroc-ice/freeze/demos/cpp98/README.md

 Open the solution file `Freeze C++ demos.sln` to build the sample programs.

-The demos are configured to use Ice and Freeze C++ binary distribution, packaged with NuGet.
-The build downloads automatically the Ice NuGet package.
+The demos are configured to use Ice and Freeze C++ binary distributions, packaged with NuGet.
+The build automatically downloads the Ice and Freeze NuGet packages.

 If you have disabled the automatic download of NuGet packages by Visual Studio, you need to restore the packages before you build using `Tools > NuGet Package